Tell el-Far'ah (South): Iron Age

 The Petrie excavation found a large number of tombs and graves with pottery having a close connection with Mycenae Greek which Petrie termed "Philistine", a designation which has been maintained.
 These remains lie above a destruction layer which contained a jar shard with the mark of Egyptian pharaoh Seti II (c.
 1203 BC to 1197 BC) which sets a "no earlier than" date for the "Philistine" finds.

 Classical period

 After a possible break in Neo-Babylonian times the site was lightly occupied in Hellenistic and Persian times, with somewhat greater activity in Roman times.

+Ottoman period

+During the Ottoman period, the area was inhabited by the Bedouin tribe of 'Arab al-Jubarat (عرب الجبارات).